How to Keep Your Dog Cool in the Summer

+Keeping your dog cool in the summer is crucial for his health and safety.
 The heat affects animals in different ways.
-Some lean breeds have little problems with the extra warmth if allowed to get out of the sun!
-Always use caution with elderly and very young animals who have a harder time regulating their body temperatures.
-A young puppy’s world is a toy and they get up in the morning thinking of playing!
-Puppies under 1 year can get so excited with attention that you need to force them to “cool off” between play times.
+Some lean breeds have little problems with the extra warmth if allowed to get out of the sun.
+However, elderly and very young animals have a harder time regulating their body temperatures.
+A young puppy’s world is a toy, and they get up in the morning thinking of playing.
+Puppies under one year can get so excited with attention that you need to force them to “cool off” between play times.

 - Cool grass will remove heat from a dog, but concrete or gravel will add to the issue.

 Be sure the pet can get out of the sun – this is #1.

 - We all use cool fresh water and electrolytes, but ice chunks will cool the core body temp when your pet replaces panting fluid loss.
-One cup-size chunk will last through the heat of the day in a stainless water bucket.
+One cup-sized chunk will last through the heat of the day in a stainless water bucket.

-- Canine Backpacks – These are light, nylon, and hold 2 water bottles half frozen, carried in the pockets.
+- Canine backpacks – These are light, nylon, and hold 2 water bottles half frozen, carried in the pockets.

-They are simple saddles with balanced pockets on either side.
+- They are simple saddles with balanced pockets on either side.
 Often used in young dogs to carry water in summer and bricks the rest of the year.
-They wear the dog out in half the miles and give the teenager something to concentrate on when training “Putting them to work”.
+They wear the dog out in half the miles and give the teenager something to concentrate on when training, “putting them to work.”

-- Take a small amount of cool water and pour it over the back pack to aid cooling.
+- Take a small amount of cool water and pour it over the backpack to aid cooling.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical